samplchallenges/SAMPL6/pKa_challenge_instructions.md

 The following subsections describe the molecules included in this challenge, the experimental conditions and measurements, the quantities to be predicted, and how prediction results must be submitted.

-## Due Date

-Your predictions must be uploaded on the D3R SAMPL6 web-page by January 10, 2018.
-The experimental results will be released immediately after the challenge closes.
-You must use the provided templates to upload your predictions to the [SAMPL website](https://drugdesigndata.org/about/sampl6).
-Additional information on using these templates is provided below.

-## Computational prediction methods

-You may use any method(s) you like to generate your predictions; e.g., molecular mechanics or quantum mechanics based methods, QSPR, empirical pKa prediction tools etc.

 ## 24 small molecules included in the pKa challenge
 ![pKa_challenge_small_molecules](images/pKa_challenge_small_molecules.jpg)
 A list of SAMPL6 pKa challenge small molecules canonical isomeric SMILES and molecule IDs can be found here: [/physical_properties/pKa/molecule_ID_and_SMILES.csv](physical_properties/pKa/molecule_ID_and_SMILES.csv).